VolkovBos/jobboard_milestone3/README.md

 The Home page includes login and registration menu at the very top, you can see the general info about the company.
 In the navigation menu you have an option to search through all vacancies, this search will check the text, job title and location of all vacancies.
 In the footer you'll find a contact option which gives you the option to send a email to the admin of the website.
 Also you'll find social links of the company and a link to the github page of the admin who created this website.

+#### Contact
+In the footer and on several places in the website there are links which open a contact modal.
+From here you can send an email to the owner of the website.
+The user wil receive a confirmation email that the message is sent.

+#### Register
+A visitor of the site can use the 'Register' option in the navigation menu to register for a login.
+This will open a modal where he can input some required fields and submit.
+Errorsmessages are shown when the visitor triggers an error and he'll get a success message if the registration is successful.

+#### Login
+A visitor of the site can use the 'Login' option in the navigation menu to login the website.
+This will open a modal where he can input some required fields and login with his credentials.
+Errorsmessages are shown when the visitor triggers an error.

+#### Passwords
+All use of passwords are secure and hashed.
+This is used for login, register and change password functions.

 #### Vacancies
 ##### Vistors
 The Vacancies page shows all vacancies which are not closed on cards with a nice header image.
 The page and vacancies are created based on call-2-action, so you'll find buttons to the contact modal.